-- That means we DO NOT accept snails, cockroaches, ant nests, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer, rainwater etc. - WINE bottles and SPIRIT bottles are not acceptable. - Please REMOVE ALL
+- That means we DO NOT accept snails, cockroaches, ant nests, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer, rainwater - WINE bottles and SPIRIT bottles are not acceptable. - Please REMOVE ALL

-- LIDS FROM ALL ITEMS.
-All ineligible items will be returned to the - customer.
-They must be CLEAN.
-So customers, if you want your 10 cents, you need to help too.
-All WARRRL sites operate under the - operate under the same Code of Practice.
+LIDS FROM ALL ITEMS.

+- All ineligible items will be returned to the customer. - They must be CLEAN.
+So customers, if you want your 10 cents, you need to help too. - All WARRL sites operate under the same Code of Practice.